Our infection prevention team

 Extra auditing of infection prevention practices on all our wards

-- All hospital wards undertake a suite of monthly infection prevention audits - these include cleanliness audits and audits which examine the care of lines, catheters (these are just examples).
+- All hospital wards undertake a suite of infection prevention audits - these include cleanliness audits and audits which examine the care of lines, catheters (these are just examples).

 Antibiotic prescribing policy